Applied AI

 Technical Patterns, Trade-offs, and Failure Modes

-The design of agentic AI for post-incident reconstruction rests on a set of architectural patterns, each with benefits and trade-offs.
-Understanding these patterns, their interactions, and potential failure modes is essential to building a resilient system.
+The design of agentic post-incident reconstruction rests on a set of architectural patterns, each with concrete benefits and trade-offs.
+Understanding these patterns, their interactions, and potential failure modes is essential for a production-grade implementation.

 Agentic Workflows and Orchestration

-Agentic workflows combine autonomous reasoning with action on data stores and services.
+Agentic workflows fuse autonomous reasoning with data-store interactions.
 Core elements include policy-driven planning, action execution, and feedback loops that adapt to evolving incident data.
-Key benefits are speed, consistency, and the ability to operate across heterogeneous data sources.
-Trade-offs include the need for expressive policy definitions, the risk of unintended side effects, and the challenge of ensuring that agents remain within audited boundaries.
-Practices to mitigate risk include:
+Benefits include speed, consistency, and cross-domain coverage.
+Trade-offs include the need for expressive policy definitions, the risk of unintended side effects, and the challenge of keeping agents within audited boundaries.
+Practical practices to mitigate risk include:

 • Explicit action spaces: enumerate permissible actions and ensure agents cannot perform actions outside policy envelopes.